 2. INSL-X Floor and Patio Coating Paint

-When you purchase this best deck paint, you’ll get the choice of three different colors that include saddle brown, gray pearl, and light gray.
+When you purchase this, you’ll get the choice of three different colors that include saddle brown, gray pearl, and light gray.
 It has weather-resistant properties that allow it to withstand pounding rain, snow, and general wear and tear without fading, chipping, or peeling.
 You can use it across a broad range of patios and flooring without an issue, but you should avoid garage surfaces.

 - Comes in classic colors